 THE ROUGH JOURNEY TO SIQUIJOR

 The dark horizon slowly turned to purple to light blue.
-The sun is about to rise.
-Shortly, we are boarding the boat.
-I made a wrong move to seat in the front of the boat.
-As we started to travel the one hour journey, high waves started to rock the boat.
-Some children are starting to vomit, I felt mine.
+Shortly, we are to board the passenger boat.
+I made a wrong move to seat at the front seats.
+As we started to travel the one hour journey, huge waves started to rock the boat.
+Some children are starting to vomit, I stated to feel nauseous.
 Cold sweats slowly oozing and I chose to lay my head down over my backpack.
 I was hoping this travel agony would end.
-It was past 20 minutes since we left Dumaguete Port and 40 more agonizing minutes should be endured.
+It was past 20 minutes since we left Dumaguete Port and 40 more agonizing minutes.
 I just focused myself on sleeping and dozed off.
 The waves splashing the windows woke me up.
 As I peered, a land mass now looms on the horizon.
 At last, it is Siquijor, excitement fluids begin to boil!
 The Mystic Island, here I come, surely.

 As the boat docked, I hurried myself to the exit and there I am, having set foot to Siquijor.
 I was filled with excited and started to take selfies, which I rarely do.

-White beach would welcome you right beside the port and the sea tides are low.
+White beach would welcome you at the right, beside the port and the sea tides are low.
 Unlike other ports I have visited, this one is unique.
-The surrounding beach area is clean and seems void of any trash.
-The surroundings water are almost crystal clear with teeming life.
+The surroundings water are almost crystal clear with teeming marine life.
 What a perfect way to welcome visitors to the island.

-As I exited the port through the long pathway, you will be welcomed by individual drivers and tour guides offering their services as you step the gates of the sea port.
-They seemed to be media people or paparazzi following you wherever your footsteps would bring you.
-I said to them that I contacted someone already, there were Kuya Allan Buctolan, my driver and tour guide waiting for me in red shorts, from his white tricycle standing out amongst the lined gray and dark tricycles.
+As I exited the port through the long pathway, you will be welcomed by individual drivers and tour guides offering their services.
+There were Kuya Allan Buctolan, my driver and tour guide waiting for me in red shorts, from his white tricycle standing out amongst the lined gray and dark tricycles.
 There are motorcycles for rent too if you know how, a good tip to save cash.
-Unfortunately, I do not know how to drive motorcycles and am afraid even to try.

 The sky was overcast as we left the seaport.
 I started with the St. Francs of Assisi Church, the first church you will see upon exiting Siquijor port.
 I posed myself within the big WELCOME TO SIQUIJOR letters.
 This time, I forgot to enter the church premises and marvel its structure.
 This I should do when I return.
 I was too excited to roam around.